- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 4 Minutes

-If you are taking isotretinoin, often known by the older brand name Accutane, a hair transplant is not automatically impossible, but I would not plan it casually.
+If you are taking isotretinoin, often known by the older brand name Accutane, a hair transplant is not impossible by itself, but I would not plan it casually.
 The safe answer depends on why you are taking the medicine, your dose, how your skin is reacting, whether your scalp has active acne or folliculitis, and whether your dermatologist agrees that surgery can be timed safely.
-If those details are not clear, I would delay the operation.
+If those details are unclear, I delay the operation rather than asking the scalp to heal under uncertain conditions.

-This is not because I want to make the decision complicated.
-It is because hair transplantation depends on controlled skin healing.
+This is not caution for its own sake.
+Hair transplantation depends on controlled skin healing.
 Isotretinoin changes oil production, skin dryness, inflammation, and sometimes how patients tolerate procedures.
-A patient may look like a good transplant candidate from the hairline, but the scalp may not be ready for thousands of small surgical openings.
+A patient may look like a good transplant candidate from the hairline, while the scalp itself is not ready for thousands of small surgical openings.

-The mistake is treating acne medication as unrelated to hair surgery.
-In my practice, I want to know every medication that affects the skin, the scalp, bleeding, immunity, or healing.
-A hair transplant should be planned around the patient in front of me, not around a standard checklist.
+The unsafe decision is treating acne medication as unrelated to hair surgery.
+I review every medication that affects the skin, the scalp, bleeding, immunity, or healing.
+A hair transplant needs planning around the patient in front of me, not around a standard checklist.

-I also want patients to understand the emotional side of this question.
-Acne and hair loss can both damage confidence, and many patients feel tired of waiting.
+There is also an emotional side to this question.
+Acne and hair loss can both affect how a person feels in daily life, and many patients are tired of waiting.
 But when two cosmetic concerns overlap, rushing is not the answer.
-The safer question is which problem should be stabilized first so the final result has the best chance of healing cleanly.
+I first need to know which problem should be stabilized so the final result has the best chance of healing cleanly.

 Why does isotretinoin change the hair transplant decision?